List of Coronation Street characters introduced in 1960: May Hardman

 May Hardman (also Mason) is the first resident of number 13 Coronation Street along with her daughter Christine Hardman.
 Prior to the series' start May had spent a few weeks in a psychiatric hospital, but when she returns home in the third episode she starts suffering headaches and eventually dies in her own home on New Year's Eve, in the seventh episode, from what is discovered to be a brain tumour.
 This is the first death in the history of Coronation Street.

 May Hardman returns from hospital to No.13 and worries what the neighbours will say about her nervous breakdown.
-May is upset when Christine doesn't want to see her boyfriend Malcolm Wilkinson anymore.
-May complains of head pains but Christine thinks she's attention seeking.
+May is upset when Christine does not want to see her boyfriend Malcolm Wilkinson anymore.
+May complains of headaches but Christine thinks she is attention seeking.
 In pain, May tries to summon help over her headaches but dies in the hallway of No.13, where Florrie discovers her.
-The hospital give her belongings to Christine, among them May's wedding ring.
+The hospital gives her belongings to Christine, among them May's wedding ring.
 She breaks down in Esther's company.

 Lucille Hewitt

 Hewitt (Jennifer Moss) was the first child character in the series.
 As Moss was small for her age at sixteen, she was able to act the 11-year old Hewitt.
 Escaping from her orphanage, she tries living with her widowed father who has re-married to barmaid Concepta Riley (Doreen Keogh), but responds badly to her stepmother and new half-brother Christopher Hewitt (Stephen Ward).
-When they move to Doreen’s Irish homeland, Hewitt is fostered by Annie and Jack Walker of the Rovers Return, but when her heart is broken, she decides to mend her relationship with Concepta and never comes back to Weatherfield.
+When they move to Concepta's Irish homeland, Hewitt is fostered by Annie and Jack Walker of the Rovers Return, but when her heart is broken, she decides to mend her relationship with Concepta and never comes back to Weatherfield.

 Emily Bishop

 Concepta Riley

-Riley (Doreen Keogh) has the distinction of being the first barmaid to be seen at the Rover’s Return, as employee and confidante of pub landlady Annie Walker (Doris Speed).
+Riley (Doreen Keogh) has the distinction of being the first barmaid to be seen at the Rover's Return, as employee and confidante of pub landlady Annie Walker (Doris Speed).
 She marries bus station inspector Harry Hewitt (Ivan Beavis) and becomes step-mother to his rebellious daughter Lucille (Jennifer Moss) and soon mother to his son Christopher, before moving back to her native Ireland.